hande-qmc/hande/documentation/manual/compile.rst

   * recompile HDF5 with ``-assume nostd_value``.
   * recompile HDF5 with an earlier version of the Intel compilers.
   * recompile HANDE with HDF5 support disabled.

+* Compiling with GCC and linking the Intel MKL library leads to segmentation faults or incorrect answers for FCI calculation on systems with complex-valued integrals when run in parallel.
+Either use a different ScaLAPACK library, or use the Intel compilers.